 - $10,000 property damage coverage per accident

 Once you’re covered for liability, consider purchasing comprehensive and collision coverage.
 Familiarize yourself with the various types of insurance coverage before you make a final decision on a policy.
-It’s important to get the coverage that will work best for your financial situation and vehicle.
+It’s important to get coverage that will work for your financial situation and vehicle.

 Proof of Insurance and Financial Responsibility